 How to Prevent Sabotage

 Open Debate.
 As John Carver points out, “It is not sabotage to disagree with other board members, no matter how passionately.”
 Encourage full discussion of issues, no matter how uncomfortable it may become.
 It is not necessary that everyone on the board agree on an issue, but once the board makes a decision, each individual must support its implementation.
+Julia Dhar of Boston Consulting Group encourages us to argue for our ideas, not our identity – to disagree productively and find common ground.

 Written Policies.
 Make clear what behaviors are expected of the board as a whole and for individual directors, and what consequences result from noncompliance.
 For example, the board might remove a director who votes for a decision but then acts to undermine its implementation.